ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 network paths dynamically selected at runtime, in environments where an endpoint selects from multiple interfaces and potential transport protocols.

-Applications adopt this interface will benefit from a wide set of transport features that can evolve over time.
+Applications that adopt this interface will benefit from a wide set of transport features that can evolve over time.
 This protocol-independent API ensures that the system providing the interface can optimize its behavior based on the application requirements and network conditions, without requiring changes to the